Large Star/Rose Extra Dimension with Small Leaves/Petals: A Low 5D Planck Scale with a Star/Rose Extra Dimension

 where $E$ is the energy of matter originating from $T_\mu^\mu$ in Eq.~\eqref{int_Phi-SM_star_2}.
 We compare two benchmark scenarii with $\Lambda_P^{(5)} \simeq 1$ TeV:

-\paragraph{Benchmark scenario \#1: $N = 1$.} This case is the traditional situation of ADD models in the literature with only one extra dimension.
+\paragraph{Benchmark scenario \#1 --} We take $N = 1$.
+This case is the traditional situation of ADD models in the literature with only one leaf.
 From Eq.~\eqref{ADD_formula_star}, we have $M_{KK} = 1/\ell \sim \mathcal{O}(10^{-18})$ eV, which is excluded by the success of 4D gravitational Newton's law at the scale of the solar system.
 Eqs.~\eqref{ADD_formula_star} and \eqref{n_max} give

 so we have a large number of KK-gravitons below the cut-off.
 At colliders with a center of mass energy which reaches $\Lambda_P^{(5)}$, the probability to produce one out of $n_*$ gravitons becomes then